GlobedGD/globed2/contribution.md

 # Contributor guide

-This is a small guide mostly about helper macros in the mod you can use for checking certain things.
+This is a small guide mostly about helper macros and utilities you can use in the code.
+It is highly recommended to use everything listed here instead of the alternatives, to keep the code clean and consistent.

 ## Utilities